aschei/aschei.github.io/source/_posts/2014-12-02-bye-bye-cygwin.markdown

 Before that time I used to reinstall cygwin and transferred settings and scripts until everything worked again.

 But today I have no real use case to do so.
 The pain in a mixed environment (file name encoding, line endings, etc.) is the same for both techniques.
-I also have no use for DOS scripts using Unix binaries compiled for DOS.
+I also have no use for DOS scripts using Unix tools compiled for DOS.

 So all in all I would like to say Good Bye to cygwin and thanks for all the fish.